Rittr/DH-Blog-Rittr/_posts/2021-03-08-sistine-ceiling-vr.md

 The guided tour starts by explaining many of the difficulties that Michelangelo faced as he worked in the chapel.
 Later on, it gives you the option to stand on the same scaffolds that he worked from.
 Here you see the process that he went through as he was painting, as well as a letter describing his challenges.

-The nature of Virtual Reality makes this experience of the Sistine Chapel incredibly interactive.
-The project requires a PC VR headset and a decent computer to run it.
+The nature of Virtual Reality makes this experience of the Sistine Chapel very immersive.
+The project requires a PC VR headset and a decent computer to run it, but it does make full use of the medium.
+VR allows you to get a much better sense of scale and depth than looking at a picture.
+The art follows along with the curves and shape of the ceiling, so the definitive way to enjoy it is in 3D.

 IL DIVINO was made using the Unreal Engine - the same game engine behind Fortnite and many of the visuals in The Mandalorian.

-## -Identify interesting, outstanding or problematic issues
+## The Issues

 The guidance of the tour was well designed, and it was easy to learn about any specific detail on the ceiling.
 The most glaring issues I encountered were more technical.
 For example, whenever a certain section was being talked about in the narration, one or more spotlights would shine on the part in question.
 Sometimes these spotlights would cause stuttering in the video, which can cause serious discomfort in VR.\*